 Our sponsor has invested \$200,000 in us through the purchase of 20,000 shares of our common stock at \$10 per share.
 Plymouth Group Real Estate is the owner of these 20,000 shares.
 As of the date of this prospectus, this constitutes 100% of our issued and outstanding stock.
 Our sponsor may not sell any of these shares during the period it serves as our advisor.
 Although nothing prohibits Plymouth Group Real Estate or its affiliates, including our advisor, from acquiring additional shares of our common stock, Plymouth Group Real Estate currently has no options or warrants to acquire any shares.
-Plymouth Group Real Estate has agreed to abstain from voting any shares it acquires in any vote regarding (i) the removal of Plymouth Real Estate Investors, a director or any of their affiliates or (ii) any transaction between us and Plymouth Real Estate Investors, a director or any of their affiliates
+Plymouth Group Real Estate has agreed to abstain from voting any shares it acquires in any vote regarding (i) the removal of Plymouth Real Estate Investors, a director or any of their affiliates.